Ricky-Fr/XTouch-Mini-Script/compiled/README.md

 # 📦 Compiled Scripts

-This folder contains compiled versions of the script XTouch Mini for Ableton Live.
+This folder contains compiled versions of the **XTouch Mini** script for **Ableton Live**.

-👉 Please copy these files into the folder `Ableton/User Remote Scripts`.
+👉 To install, simply copy these files into the folder:
+`Ableton/User Remote Scripts`

-The user manual will guide you through the installation and use of this script.
+The included user manual will guide you through the installation and usage.

+---

+⚠️ **IMPORTANT**
-⚠️ **IMPORTANT**: The compiled script available here is a DEMO version limited to 10 minutes 🕒 and requires the purchase of a license for unlimited use.
-The purchase can be made soon on the website or by leaving me a message.
+The compiled script available here is a **demo version**, limited to **10 minutes** of use.
+To unlock unlimited functionality, a **license purchase** will be required.
+Licenses will soon be available via the website, or feel free to leave me a message to get started.

-💬 I welcome your feedback and suggestions.

-Thank you for your support and have Fun.
+💬 Your feedback and suggestions are always welcome — thank you for your support, and enjoy making music!